MENTAL HEALTH GUIDE

 Coping with Chronic Illness

 A chronic illness is a physical condition that lasts more than 12 months and impacts day-to-day functioning (e.g., asthma, diabetes).
-It is estimated that between 20-40% of children and adolescents in the United States have at least one type of chronic illness.
+It is estimated that between 20-40% of kids and teens in the US have at least one type of chronic illness.
 The stress related to a child having a chronic illness can impact the whole family.
-Children may worry or wonder about their identities and future, parents can find their roles and priorities shifting, and siblings can feel left out and scared.
-It is common for families to grieve the loss of opportunities and sense of security they may have had prior to a chronic illness diagnosis.
+Kids with illnesses may worry about their future.
+Parents of sick kids can feel overwhelmed with their changing roles, and siblings can feel left out or scared.
+It is common for families to grieve the security they felt before a chronic illness diagnosis.

 Crisis Resources